Rozdandy/africadelishms3/README.md

         * Add, edit categories and recipes, for the site.
         * Delete categories, and recipes, in order to regulate unappropriate submissions.

-    * Those operations can be performed, when the recorgnize admin log in
+    * Those operations can be performed, when the recognize admin log in into the site.
-    * The admin profile has access to all posted recipes by users and categories unlike users' that have access to their individual posted recipes in their profiles
+    * The admin profile has also access to all posted recipes by users and categories unlike users' that have access to their individual posted recipes in their profiles only.

 ### Developer objectives
     By building the website, the following skills were demonstrated by the developer:

  * Able to perform the CRUD operations using python, jinja, MongoDb etc.
- * good use of Jinja templating, Python, non-relational database MongoDb
+ * good use of Jinja templating, Python, iterate the non-relational database of MongoDb.
  * good use of materialize library combine with JavaScript knowledge.
  * how to make the website lives by deploying to Heroku.

 ## **Manual Testing**

-#### **1. Register Account:**
+#### Register Account

 Most of the features in the site are based on securities measures and are built on Defensive programming.